4rm/Ricoh-Resource-Monitor/README.md

 ## <a name="How">How it works</a>

-All of the printers are networked with publicly avilable SNMP values.
+All of the printers are networked with publicly available SNMP values.
 This program grabs the values and displays them in a nice TkInter window.

 ## <a name="future">Future improvements</a>
 <ul>